vinayp173/TFIDFVectorizer/README.md

   This project take large corpus of documents in it's media\documents\allDocuments\combo folder.
   Which then get processed and TF-IDF weights are calculated and stored in database which then can be used for searching with provided keywords.
 # Configure
-  We have used mysql database "XYZ.sql" import this file in mysql. it is alreday filled with the information which is extarcted from it's inbuilt corpus.
+  We have used mysql database "XYZ.sql" import this file in mysql. it is alreday filled with the information which is extarcted from it's inbuilt corpus.<br>
+  also need to install packages to make this work:-<br>
+  > pip install scipy
+  > pip install sklearn
+  > pip install numpy
+  > pip install scikit-learn
 # how to start new ?
   just truncate old database and replace documents from media\documents\allDocuments\combo folder with yours and done.
 # how it will work ?